Breath from Another: Accolades

 At the Juno Awards of 1999, the album received a nomination for "Best Alternative Album."
 However, it lost to Rufus Wainwright's eponymous debut album.
-In 2016, the album was nominated for a Polaris Heritage Prize, for best album from 1996-2005.
+In 2016, the album was nominated for a Polaris Heritage Prize, for best album from 1996 to 2005.
 The album lost, however, to Arcade Fire's "Funeral" (which won the public vote) and Lhasa de Sela's "La Llorona" (which won the jury vote).

 Commercial performance

-Despite not charting in any country, the album sold 118,000 copies in the US and over 250,000 copies worldwide as of 2005.
-In Esthero's native country Canada, the album sold over 50,000 copies and received Gold certification.
+Despite not charting in any country, the album sold 118,000 copies in the U.S. and over 250,000 copies worldwide as of 2005.
+In Esthero's native country of Canada, the album sold over 50,000 copies and was certified Gold.
 "Heaven Sent" and "That Girl" received significant play on Canadian television (namely the music channel MuchMusic), and also received some airplay on MTV.
 "Heaven Sent" reached number 27 on MTV's most-played videos chart.